pojntfx/liwasc/README.md

 Have any questions or need help?
 Chat with us [on Matrix](https://matrix.to/#/#liwasc:matrix.org?via=matrix.org)!

+## Related Projects

+If you want to have a modern network boot server to provision the nodes managed by liwasc, check out [bofied](https://github.com/pojntfx/bofied)!

 ## License

 liwasc (c) 2021 Felicitas Pojtinger and contributors